AshishSharma303/ACI-attdemo/ACI-secretmgmt/env-variables/readme.md

 ```

-4. Access secure env variables from container properties (values are not exposed here)
+5. Access secure env variables from container properties (values are not exposed here)

 ```
 az container show --resource-group $rg --name $aciname --query 'containers[].environmentVariables'

 ```
-5. Enter container bash shell
+6. Enter container bash shell
 ```
 az container exec \
   --resource-group $rg \
   --name $aciname --exec-command "/bin/sh"
 ```

-6. Validate the secrets
+7. Validate the secrets
 ```
 echo $username
 echo $password

 ```
-7. Clean-up the resources
+8. Clean-up the resources
 ```
 az group delete -n $rg --yes

 ```

+### NOTE
+Azure Container Instance supports Managed Service Identity which can be used to access Key Vault from container run time and fetch the secrets.
+However, this option is not recommended due to below reasons:

+1. Managed Service Identity is not supported with Azure Container Instances deployed invite virtual network.
+2. Azure Container Instance is not a trusted service for Key Vault.Hence it requires Key Vault firewall to be enabled.